 Please determine whether you have a static IP or a dynamic one.
 A static IP will only need to be entered once.
 A dynamic IP will change over time, and you'll need to update the filter whenever the IP changes.
 Again, your network administrator should be able to provide that information.

 Step 1.
-Head to View All Settings → Account.
+Click on your initials in the top right corner of Qwilr.
+Head to Account Settings → Account.
 Scroll to the bottom of the page and look for the Office IP Filters section.

-If you have additional IPs to add, repeat the process.
+If you have additional IP addresses to add, repeat the process.

 Enabling the Filter IP setting

-Once you've added your office IP addresses, you'll be able to start filtering them from views.
-This is applied on a per Page basis, so you'll need to enable this setting on all pages where you want to exclude internal views.
+Once you've added your office IP addresses, you'll be able set any Qwilr Page so that it ignores internal views.
+You'll need to enable this setting on each page where you want to exclude internal views.

 Step 1.
-Click on the Share button for the page you want to edit, either from the dashboard or from the edit screen.
+Click on the Share button for the page you want to edit, either from the dashboard or from the editor.

 Step 3.
-You'll see a list of the security options.
-Enable the Filter Office Views switch, and then you'll see a list of the IP addresses that have been entered in your settings.
+From there, enable the Enable IP Filtering switch, and then you'll see a list of the IP addresses that have been entered in your settings.
 (If no IPs have been entered yet, you'll see a link to the Settings page to add them.)

 Choose the IP address you want to restrict and you're done.
-We'll no longer track views coming from that IP address.
+Analytics will no longer track views on the public URL that come from that IP address.